princjef/gomarkdoc/format/README.md

 func (f *GitHubFlavoredMarkdown) RawHeader(level int, text string) (string, error)
 ```

-RawHeader converts the provided text into a header of the provided level without escaping the header text\.
-The level is expected to be at least 1\.
+RawHeader converts the provided text into a header of the provided level without escaping the header text.
+The level is expected to be at least 1.

 ## type [PlainMarkdown](<https://github.com/princjef/gomarkdoc/blob/master/format/plain.go#L12>)

-PlainMarkdown provides a Format which is compatible with the base Markdown format specification\.
+PlainMarkdown provides a Format which is compatible with the base Markdown format specification.

 ```go
 type PlainMarkdown struct{}